 But before you Google the website for the last airline that delayed your flight, there’s more to the story.
 According to Dortch, Delta never responded to the dispute from American Express.

 A credit card company typically gives a company 30 days to respond.
-In this case American Express seems to have given Delta a bit more time, but the complaint was resolved within 90 days after Dortch’s original flight.
+In this case, American Express seems to have given Delta a bit more time.
+But it ultimately resolved the chargeback complaint within 90 days after Dortch’s original flight.

 So why are we talking about this case more than 15 months after the delay that caused this headache in the first place?
 That’s the second shock of this story: Delta hired a collection agency to go after Dortch in January of this year.